 That said, I’m not afraid to drink shit beer.
 I’m not going to play drinking games with Old Rasputin or anything (although I did that once with vodka, it was a rough night/next morning).
 I try to stay away from BMC even when I’m drinking shit beer, and tend to go for the lowest, bottom of the shelf-est beers I can get my hands on.

 I am not a homebrewer and I generally don’t have a taste for homebrew.
-I’m at the point with my palate where having drank so many outstanding $30+ bottles of beer, homebrew just tastes so obviously like homebrew it really detracts from the experience for me.
+I’m at the point with my palate where having drank so many outstanding beers, homebrew just tastes so obviously like homebrew it really detracts from the experience for me.
 That said, I’m currently a Cicerone Certified Beer Server, am looking to mature my palate where I can become a BJCP judge and give homebrewers a fair shot.

 I promise to never use the word “imbibe” on this blog.